Understanding the Competition Requirements

 Performance Simulation

 Regularly play your solo in front of others — teachers, peers, family, or even a video camera.
 Simulate competition conditions: enter the room, bow, set up your music, play without stopping, then bow again.
 Each simulation builds familiarity with the performance experience and reduces anxiety.
+Gradually increase the pressure by playing for larger or more critical audiences.

 Visualization Techniques